 The ideal HHoF candidate will have strong individual achievement AND contribute to his team’s success.
 For a forward, points, All-Star Game appearances and individual awards are all important, but so are leadership, team success and a legacy.

 What Does Giroux Still Need to Do?

-The good news for Giroux is that he’s already compiled impressive individual achievements in his 13-year career.
-His 558 career assists are the second most in Flyers history and 117th most in NHL history.
+The good news for Giroux is that he’s already compiled impressive individual achievements in his 15-year career.
+His 603 career assists are the second-most in Flyers history and 117th-most in NHL history.
 He has already recorded more assists than several Hall of Famers, including Mike Bossy, Pat LaFontaine and Eric Lindros.
-He also ranks third in franchise history with 889 games played and tenth with 257 goals.
+He also ranks second in franchise history with 975 games played and ninth with 284 goals.